Energy and Greenhouse Gas Emissions

 Greenhouse Gas Emissions

 Babson’s significant progress in reducing energy use has driven its early success in meeting its greenhouse gas emissions goals.
-Fiscal year 2010 emissions were 19% below FY 2005 emissions.
-We are well on our way to exceeding our 2015 goal of reducing emissions by 25% below FY 2005 levels.
+Our 2014 emissions were 35% below 2006 emissions.
+We have achieved our Stage I goal of 25% reduction and are on our way to meeting our 2020 goal of reducing emissions by 50% below our 2006 levels.
 The graphic below shows both progress to date on greenhouse gas emissions reductions and our strategy for progressing toward climate neutrality.

 Babson’s Path to Climate Neutrality